Anatomy of a Replica Tissot PRC-200 Watch

 I was unable to determine power reserve because this replica’s automatic function is very poor.
 My Diplomat Watch Winder was unable to keep the timepiece running and, if I wore the watch, it would normally stop during the night.

 I tested the Tissot replica for five days.
-At the end of this period I found that it gained one minute and forty-two seconds each day.
+At the end of this period, I found that it gained one minute and 42 seconds each day.
 This level of accuracy is unacceptable.

 The automatic movement is substandard in two respects.
 Accuracy is poor.
-It could be adjusted but that would include an expensive visit to a jeweller.
-Due to an ineffective automatic winding mechanism, most users will be required to manually wind this timepiece each night.
+It could be adjusted, but that would include an expensive visit to a jeweler.
+Due to an ineffective automatic winding mechanism, most users will be required to wind this timepiece each night manually.
 These problems indicate inadequate quality control and suggest a shortened lifespan.

 The watch arrived with a dent blemishing the upper ridge of its bezel.
 Due to its sharpness, this ridge could be subject to further damage.
 On the plus side, the bezel does provide the crystal with good protection.